ShubhadeepSadhukhan1993/fastSF/paper.md

 # Conclusions

 This paper provides a brief description of ``fastSF``, an efficient parallel C++ code that computes structure functions for given velocity and scalar fields.
 This code is shown to be scalable over many processors.
-We are currently using this code to investigate the structure functions of two-dimensional turbulence with large-scale forcing.
 An earlier version of the code was used by @Bhattacharya:PF2019 for analyzing the structure functions of turbulent convection.
-We believe that ``fastSF`` will be useful to turbulence community because of its efficiency and scalability.
+We believe that ``fastSF`` will be useful to turbulence community as it facilitates wider use of structure functions.

 # Acknowledgements

-We thank R. Samuel, A. Chatterjee, S. Chatterjee, and M. Sharma for useful discussions during the development of ``fastSF``.
+We thank R. Samuel, A. Chatterjee, S. Chatterjee, and M. Sharma for helpful discussions during the development of ``fastSF``.
+We are grateful to Jed Brown, Ilja Honkonen, and Chris Green for a careful review of our work and their useful suggestions.
 Our computations were performed on Shaheen II at KAUST supercomputing laboratory, Saudi Arabia, under the project k1416.

 ---